The Impact of Liver Disease

-How Prevelant is Chronic Liver Disease?
+How Prevalent is Chronic Liver Disease?

 According to the American Liver Foundation, in the United States, liver disease is estimated to affect 30 million people, or 1 in 10.
 Despite the potentially devastating effects of liver-related diseases, most people know little or nothing about them.
 Research shows that a majority of the population feels that liver disease is primarily caused by alcohol abuse.
 In actuality, there are more than 100 different liver diseases that can be traced to a variety of causes related to family history, reactions to drugs and chemicals, social behavior and hygiene.

 - more than 500,000 new patients are diagnosed each year, as a result of rising obesity rates and alcohol consumption

-What is the Economic and Societal Impact
+What is the Economic and Societal Impact?